1coderookie/KobraGoNeoInsights/docs/firmware/fw_marlin.md

 ??? example "Setting a Higher Maximum Value for Retraction Speed"

     If you want to set a higher maximum value for the retraction speed, you can do it as in the following description (do at your own risk though!).

     - Open OctoPrint or whichever program you use to get access to a terminal for sending G-codes directly to the printer.
     - Type in `M503` to get a report of the settings.
 If you scroll up at the beginning of the output, you'll see these lines:
         ```
         Recv: echo:; Maximum feedrates (units/s):
         Recv: echo:  M203 X300.00 Y300.00 Z4.00 E25.00
         ```
-      -> E25.00 is the maximum retraction speed possible.
+        E25.00 is the maximum retraction speed that's possible due to the default setting of the firmware.
 Anything above it coming from the slicer as a command is being ignored, anything lower will be taken into account (as these are the limits).
     - Now type in e.g. `M203 E50` to set the new limit to 50mm/s (choose this value wisely and use small increments to go higher).
     - After doing so, type `M500` to store the new value in the EEPROM.
     - To check if everything got applied and saved now, you can either query `M501` or switch off the printer, switch it on again and check the settings with `M503` again.
         The abovementioned line should be changed to this now:
         ```
         Recv: echo:; Maximum feedrates (units/s):
         Recv: echo:  M203 X300.00 Y300.00 Z4.00 E50.00
         ```
       Now you can start trying to find the best retraction speed that may be above 25mm/s by printing retraction towers.

 #### Babystepping Z-Axis